-I added a brown sugar meringue topping, just because I thought it would be tasty.
-In the Midwest most diner pies have a meringue while many home-baked ones don’t.
-Probably because meringue used to be pretty tricky to pull off at home, especially in the old days without great ovens, electric mixers and air conditioning.
+I added a brown sugar meringue topping to the pie, but in the Midwest, most Old Fashioned Sour Cream Raisin Pies that you get at a diner have a billowy white meringue.
+When I was growing up most home-baked ones didn’t have meringue at all.
+Maybe ’cause meringue used to be pretty tricky in the old days without great ovens, electric mixers, and air conditioning.

 Old-Fashioned Sour Cream Raisin Pie